mkdoc/mkpi/README.md

 code(tag, state, cb)
 ```

-Mark a result as appearing in a fenced code block, that tag name and
+Mark a result as appearing in a fenced code block, the tag name and
 description become the info string delimited by a single space.

 ```html